Updated: February 2016 with new resource links.

 The fact that there’s a fountain of research studies, surveys and books, on the topic of “making meetings better” says to me that these necessary evils leave much to be desired.
 Their structure, impact on morale and staff productivity seems to be discussed frequently.
 From my point-of-view I wanted to know: 1) why do meetings cause such dread and 2) is making them shorter the answer?

-In my research I found tons of best practices to keep meetings productive as well as statistics on how much of our day we’re stuck in meetings.
-(Thanks.)
+In my research I found tons of best practices on how to conduct shorter meetings, how to keep meetings productive as well as statistics on how much of our day we’re stuck in meetings.
 The study I found most informative covered how employees feel about meetings and why they feel that way.

 My simple-syrup reduction from this 26-page study is: meetings are considered an interruption.
 Nobody likes interruptions.
 Even when meetings are planned, they cause a perceived down-shift in productivity and upswing in mental expense, for possibly little reward.
 We dread meetings, we dread planning for them, participating in them and when they’re long, we’re too wiped to feel relief when it’s all over to actually be productive again.